Underfloor Heating in the Conservatory

 Investing in a conservatory is a popular choice with homeowners.
 Not only does it give you extra living space, you will often be adding value to the price of your home with minimal building disruptions too.

 Benefits of Heated Flooring in a Conservatory

 Many people use conservatories as summer spaces, as areas to enjoy the sunshine and the sights of a garden.
 Having a floor-heated conservatory creates a unique living space that can be enjoyed through the cooler months too, allowing you to embrace sunny winter days from the warmth of your own home.
-Floor heating is also an invisible system, giving you more space to enjoy, as no bulky radiators are needed.
+Underfloor heating is also an invisible system, giving you more space to enjoy, as no bulky radiators are needed.

 What System to choose?

 All of our electric systems are designed to give the high output required in a conservatory but for total flexibility use our DCM-PRO System, which is designed to prevent damage to tiled flooring.

 Typically, water systems are recommended for new-build projects where floor build-up can be considered in the design stages but our Total-16 System offers a lower profile at only 16mm deep.